-Year 11 Course Year 12 Course Topic: Functions Topic: Proof Further Work with Functions Proof by Mathematical InductionTopic: Polynomials Vectors Topic: Trigonometric Functions Introduction to VectorsTopic: Inverse Trigonometric Functions Trigonometric Functions Further Trigonometric IdentitiesTopic: Trigonometric EquationsTopic: Calculus Calculus Rates of ChangeTopic: Further Calculus Skills Combinatorics Applications of CalculusTopic: Working with Combinatorics Statistical Analysis The Binomial distribution
+Year 11 Course Year 12 Course

+Topic: Functions Topic: Proof

+Further Work with Functions Proof by Mathematical Induction

+Polynomials Topic: Vectors

+Topic: Trigonometric Functions Inverse Trigonometric Functions Further Trigonometric Identities Topic: Calculus Introduction to Vectors

+Topic: Trigonometric Functions

+Trigonometric Equations

+Topic: Calculus

+Rates of Change Further Calculus Skills

+Topic: Combinatorics Working with Combinatorics Applications of Calculus

+Topic: Statistical Analysis

+The Binomial distribution

-Assessment: External HSC Written Examination Year 11 Course Internal Year 12 Course External One task must be an assignment or investigation-style task with a weighting of 25%.
-One "open book" examination with a weighting of 35% One final examination with a weighting of 40% One task must be an assignment or investigation-style task with a weighting of 20%.
-Two "open book" examinations with a weighting of 25% each One final examination with a weighting of 30%
+Year 11 Course Internal Year 12 Course Internal Three assessment tasks: Four assessment tasks: One task must be an assignment or One task must be an assignment or investigation-style investigation-style task with a weighting of 30%. task with a weighting of 15%.
+One in-class examination with a weighting of Two in-class examinations with a weighting of 30% (with summaries) 20% and 30% (with summaries) One final examination with a weighting of 40% (with summaries) One trial examination with a weighting of 30% External HSC Written Examination